yomboprime/arduino-esp32-SPIFFS/README.md

 # SPIFFS library for ESP32 Arduino

-The SPIFFS filesystem is used to store files in the flash chip.
+The SPI Flash File System (SPIFFS) is used to store files in the flash chip.
 This library provides a virtual file system (VFS) implementation of SPIFFS to Arduino ESP32.
 In a nutshell it can acts like a SDcard but using the internal flash memory.

 It's a unofficial library and will be deleted when an official one be done by EspressIf.